NetSAIL-UCI/Phoenix/README.md

 Execute the command:

 ```
-python3 spawn_workloads.py -–hostfile node_info_dict.json
+python3 spawn_workloads.py --hostfile node_info_dict.json
 ```

 This command will start the deployment process.
 You can view the logs associated to this script in the file `spawn.log`

-If some issues arise such as the deployments are not correctly running and the spawning script is not proceeding forward, we recommend stopping the script and executing the command.
-We also `stdout` the progress on terminal which is understandable and users should be able to determine if the code is not progressing.
-When the code is not progressing, it is likely that some pods in one of the microservice applications is in a `CrashLoopBackoff` or in `Pending` state.
-To debug this step, users with operational experience of k8s can take some simple measures such as deleting the pod so k8s autmatically restarts it without stopping the script and restarting it, will be beneficial.
-If readers are still not able to debug the error, we recommend first stopping the current script `spawn_workloads.py` and then running the following command:
+If issues arise, such as deployments not running correctly or the spawning script stalling, we recommend stopping the script.
+We also provide progress updates via `stdout` on the terminal, which should be clear enough for users to identify if the code is not progressing.
+If the code appears stuck, it's likely that some pods within one of the microservice applications are in a `CrashLoopBackOff` or `Pending` state.

+For users familiar with Kubernetes, a simple debugging step is to delete the affected pod, allowing Kubernetes to automatically restart it without interrupting the script.
+This approach often resolves the issue without the need to restart the entire script.
+If problems persist and readers are unable to debug the error, we suggest stopping the current `spawn_workloads.py` script and running the following command:

 ```
-python3 cleanup.py –-hostfile node_info_dict.json
+python3 cleanup.py --hostfile node_info_dict.json
 ```

 This will rollback the steps taken to reach the initial state.
 Now restart the script again using the above spawn command.